 Download The Bible App – The plans deliver a relevant scripture verse to users each day that are themed around the topic selected by the user with one specifically for Lent.

-The Daily Office This site has prayers and litanies from both US and Asia-Pacific.
+The Daily Office Network has prayers and litanies from both US and Asia-Pacific.
 I love the possibilities this offers.

 And don’t forget the free resources available from Godspace